DevMytho/profile/readme.md

 # My Profile Website

-`If you wanna use it you can freely use it `
+`If you wanna use it you can freely use it as per the License `

 ## Emjoy